 Dewey Destin on the Harbor has a separate bar with a full selection of beers, bourbons, wine, and mixed drinks.
 Having a good selection of bourbon gets high ratings for a restaurant in my husband’s opinion.
 He fancies himself a bourbon connoisseur and not every restaurant has his favorite Knob Creek.
 One of my favorite drinks now is the Pineapple Martini, pictured below.

 The food never disappoints.
-They market the restaurant as a Louisiana Creole inspired; if you’ve been to New Orleans or eaten Cajun and Creole cuisine much you know that this is not quite ‘creole’.
-That being said, it is good and different than most Destin seafood restaurants.
+They market the restaurant as Louisiana Creole-inspired; if you’ve been to New Orleans or eaten Cajun and Creole cuisine much you know that this is not quite ‘creole’.
+That being said, it is good and different from most Destin seafood restaurants.
 The quality is superb and the staff is friendly.

 Actually, this restaurant is outside the city limits of Destin, but not a long drive.
 If you’re staying in Destin, you’ll enjoy the beautiful drive down the scenic coast.